Chart Color Schemes

 Holsworthy - Wattle Grove has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 54 projects that could impact the area.
-Notable ones are Holsworthy Local Centre Mixed-Use Development, M5 Motorway Westbound Traffic Upgrade, Georges Cove Residences, and La Vie @ Casula.
-The following details those most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 58 projects likely affecting the area.
+Notable ones include the M5 Motorway Westbound Traffic Upgrade, Holsworthy Local Centre Mixed-Use Development, Georges Cove Residences, and La Vie @ Casula.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.